1956–57 North Carolina Tar Heels men's basketball team

 In the semifinal against Jumping Johnny Green and Michigan State, to tie the game in regulation, Pete Brennan, usually the power forward, after gathering the rebound, ran the floor like a guard and put in a jump shot with a soft touch.
-Three overtimes later, UNC won 74 to 70.
+Three overtimes later, UNC won 74–70.

 This placed undefeated North Carolina for the championship against Wilt Chamberlain and Kansas.
 Again the game went to triple overtime.
 Center Joe Quigg made the winning free throws.